execas/execas.github.io/_posts/2019-04-18-the-elf-file-format-3.md

 `sh_link` and `sh_info` are used differently depending on the section type.
 The first holds an index to the section header table, while the latter holds "extra information".
 As an example, if the section type is `SHT_DYNAMIC`, `sh_link` will hold the index of the required string table, while `sh_info` will be 0.

-`sh_addralign` holds a value for taking care of a sections alignment requirements.
+`sh_addralign` holds a value for taking care of a section's alignment requirements.
 The section's address  (`sh_addr`) will be a multiple of this value.

 `sh_entsize` holds the size of each entry if the section holds a table of fized-size entries (like a symbol table).
 Set to 0 if section does not hold such a table.